Virtualization-projects/rancher-labs-wiki/Rancher-2.0-Dynamic-DNS-Controller.md

 | TTL | 1 minute |

 <h1>TLS Support</h1>
-For TLS,  cluster configs letsencrypt, requests  `*.clusterid.rancher.cloud`, and send Rancher dynamic DNS service the challenge text record to add for the domain.
+For TLS,  cluster configs letsencrypt, requests  *.clusterid.rancher.cloud, and sends Rancher dynamic DNS service the challenge text record to add for the domain.

 <h1>Airgap install</h1>
 The Dynamic DNS controller can be disabled in airgap installs.
 In that case, Ingress will revert to the current behavior.